-"These are pore ground waters directly connected with the waters of the Krumovitsa River and, therefore, the quality of the waters in the river is crucial for the quality of the waters of the groundwater body BG3G00000Q010..."
+'These are pore ground waters directly connected with the waters of the Krumovitsa River and, therefore, the quality of the waters in the river is crucial for the quality of the waters of the groundwater body BG3G00000Q010...'

-Usually, Arsenic contents in sediments of rivers in natural status - not affected by industrial pollutants - are not expected to exceed 10mg/kg.
-It should also be expected that during the EIA procedure the problem must have been identified and taken care of, with appropriate measures recommended, in case the EIA/AA experts managed to notice the presence of sludge below the mining area, which they didn't.
+Usually, the arsenic content in the sediments of rivers in their natural state - not affected by industrial pollutants - is not expected to exceed 10mg/kg.
+During the EIA procedure the problem should have been identified and addressed, with appropriate measures recommended, if the EIA/AA experts have noticed the presence of sludge below the mining area, which they did not.